atick-faisal/label-studio/docs/source/tutorials/segment_anything_2_video.md

 label-studio-ml start ./segment_anything_2_video
 ```
 Note that if you're running in a cloud server, you'll need to run on an exposed port.
 To change the port, add `-p <port number>` to the end of the start command above.
-5. Connect running ML backend server to Label Studio: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.
-Read more in the official [Label Studio documentation](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
+5. Connect running ML backend server to Annotation Hub: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.
+Read more in the official [Annotation Hub documentation](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
  Again, if you're running in the cloud, you'll need to replace this localhost location with whatever the external ip address is of your container, along with the exposed port.

 # Labeling Config